ferdinand-beyer/init/spec.md

 Configuration using metadata on vars.
 All metadata uses keyword keys with the `init` namespace.

-### Components / providers
+### Components

-Vars can be interpreted as components and providers.
+Vars can be interpreted as components.

 * Public vars without `:arglists` metadata, i.e. values
 * Public vars with `:arglists` metadata that contains `[]`, i.e. nullary